Table of Contents

 Hopefully, they’re working hard and doing what they were instructed to do whenever they’re on the clock.

 The best route planners come with a GPS tracking app that shows you the real-time location of everyone on your team.
-That way, you can always confirm that your drivers are doing what you want them to do.
+That way, you can always confirm that your drivers are doing what you want.

 Plus, a commercial GPS tracker helps you know immediately if there’s an emergency like an accident or a vehicle breakdown during delivery.